ScriptFUSION/Porter/README.md

 Quick start
 -----------

-To get started quickly consuming an existing Porter provider, try our [quick start guide][Quickstart].
+To get started quickly, consuming an existing Porter provider, try one of our quick start guides:

+* [General quickstart][Quickstart] &ndash; Get started using Porter with vanilla PHP (no framework) and the [European Central Bank][ECB provider] provider.
+* [Symfony quickstart][] &ndash; Get started by integrating Porter into a new Symfony project with the [Steam provider][].

 For a more thorough introduction continue reading.

 About this manual
 -----------------

-Those wishing to consume a Porter provider create one instance of `Porter` for their application and an instance of `Import` for each data import they wish to perform.
-Those publishing providers must implement `Provider` and `ProviderResource`.
+Those **consuming** a Porter provider create one instance of `Porter` for their application and an instance of `Import` for each data import they wish to perform.
+Those **publishing** providers must implement `Provider` and `ProviderResource`.

-The first half of this manual covers Porter's main API for consuming data services.
-The second half covers architecture, interface and implementation details for publishing data services.
+The first half of this manual covers Porter's main API for *consuming* data services.
+The second half covers architecture, interface and implementation details for *publishing* data services.
 There's an intermission in-between, so you'll know where the separation is!

 Text marked as `inline code` denotes literal code, as it would appear in a PHP file.
 For example, `Porter` refers specifically to the class of the same name within this library, whereas *Porter* refers to this project as a whole.

-Porter has a dual API for the synchronous and asynchronous workflow dichotomy.
-Almost every Porter feature has an asynchronous equivalent.
-You will need to choose which you prefer to use.
-Most examples in this manual are for the synchronous API, for brevity and simplicity, but the asynchronous version will invariably be similar.
-Working synchronously may be easier when getting started, but you are encouraged to use the async API if you are able, to reap its benefits.

 Usage
 -----